cenobioh/bg3-assistant/README.md

 ## Usage

-1. **Add Items**: Use the "Add New Item" form to add items you want to collect.
-Enter the item name and its location in the game.
+1. **Add Items**:
+   - Start typing an item name in the search field
+   - The app will automatically search the BG3 Wiki and show matching items
+   - Select an item from the dropdown to auto-fill its location and details
+   - Or click "enter manually" to add items not found in the wiki
+   - The location field will be automatically filled from the wiki data

 2. **Track Progress**: View all your items in the checklist.
-Each item shows its name and location.
+Each item shows its name, location, and rarity (if available from the wiki).

 3. **Mark as Collected**: Check the checkbox next to an item when you've collected it.
 Collected items will be visually marked and crossed out.